Before we get started, have you tried our new Python Code Assistant? It's like having an expert coder at your

 Disclosure: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 A contour is a closed curve joining all the continuous points having some color or intensity, they represent the shapes of objects found in an image.
 Contour detection is a useful technique for shape analysis and object detection and recognition.

 In a previous tutorial, we have discussed edge detection using the Canny algorithm and we've seen how to implement it in OpenCV, you may ask, what's the difference between edge detection and contour detection?

 Well, when we perform edge detection, we find the points where the intensity of colors changes significantly, and then we simply turn those pixels on.
 However, contours are abstract collections of points and segments corresponding to the shapes of the objects in the image.
 As a result, we can manipulate contours in our programs such as counting the number of contours, using them to categorize the shapes of objects, cropping objects from an image (image segmentation), and much more.

-Contour detection is not the only algorithm for image segmentation though, there are a lot of others, such as the current state-of-the-art semantic segmentation, hough transform, and K-Means segmentation.
+Contour detection is not the only algorithm for image segmentation though, there are a lot of others, such as the current state-of-the-art semantic segmentation using transformers, hough transform, and K-Means segmentation.

 For better accuracy, here is the whole pipeline that we gonna follow to successfully detect contours in an image: